 QDeviceIO

-class dvg_qdeviceio.QDeviceIO(dev=None, **kwargs)[source]
+class dvg_qdeviceio.QDeviceIO(dev=<dvg_qdeviceio._NoDevice object>, **kwargs)[source]

 Bases: QObject